mumutoje/SeaBattle/README.md

 If you want to test backend API you can send HTTP requests to https://battleshipsmumutoje.azurewebsites.net or if you want to run backend application locally you need:
 1) Clone repository: git clone https://github.com/mumutoje/SeaBattle.git
 2) Install MS Visual Studio
-3) Open Battleships_Game.sln in MS Visual Studio
+3) Open Battleships_Game.sln in SeaBattle_backend folder using MS Visual Studio
 4) Start debugging
 5) Send requests to http://localhost:6811 by means of Postman or alike software